unnatikdm/GoodGamePlus/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Flask for providing a lightweight web framework.
 - Sentence Transformers for powerful sentence embeddings.
 - Cryptography library for secure data encryption.

-## Contact

-For any questions or suggestions, please open an issue on GitHub or contact the maintainer directly.

----

-Feel free to customize this README to better fit your project's needs!